-The Recourse relaunch is making waves and our new website attracted 85,000 visitors in 2020, coming from a broad range of countries, including the following top five: United States, United Kingdom, Myanmar, India and the Netherlands.
-Our effort to making reports available in local languages is making an impression amongst our audiences, with the 2020 Bengali translation of our 2019 Dangerous Distractions report, mapping AIIB energy investments in Bangladesh, topping the list of our most searched for reports in 2020.
+The Recourse relaunch is making waves and our new website attracted 85,000 visitors in 2020, coming from a broad range of countries, including the following top five: United States, United Kingdom, Myanmar, India and the Bangladesh.
+Our effort to making reports available in local languages is making an impression amongst our audiences, with the 2020 Bengali translation of our 2019 Dangerous Distractions report, mapping energy investments in Bangladesh, topping the list of our most searched for reports in 2020.
 The 2019 original report, in English, topped the list of most accessed reports by direct links followed by our 2020 Myanmar report on AIIB and PPPs, In the Dark.

-Our Facebook fan base grew to 37,142 followers by end of November 2020, over 4,000 more than in 2019.
-The majority of fans are based in Asia, with Indonesia, Bangladesh, India, Nepal and the Philippines as the top five countries.
-Our twitter followers also increased, reaching over 500 followers by end of November 2020, a 35% increase from 2019.
+Our Facebook follower fan base grew to 36,983 followers by the end of 2020, over 4,000 more than in 2019.
+The majority of fans are based in Asia, with Indonesia, Bangladesh, India, Nepal, and the Philippines as the top five countries.
+Our Twitter followers also increased, reaching over 500 followers by end of December 2020, a 35% increase from 2019.